bernardhanna/check-plugins-bash-script/README.md

 ## Steps to Run the Script:

-Save the above script in a file, called get_plugins_last_updated.sh.
+Download or save the above script in a file, called get_plugins_last_updated.sh.

+Upload to server in WP root

 Make the script executable: